oguzcankirmemis/adventofcode/README.md

 - Use `go run .` once you navigate to a day, e.g. `cd day1`
 - Inputs usually expected in `inputs` subfolder, e.g. `day1/inputs/example.txt`
 - Exact path needed for an input is usually found in the main function of a day, e.g. the main function in `day1/main.go`

+## 2018

+- Solved with COBOL (GnuCOBOL 3.2)
+- Can be opened with VSCode using SuperBOL extension
+- Use `cobc -x DAYX.cob` once you navigate to a day, e.g. `cd day1`
+- Exact path needed for an input is usually found in environment division of the corresponding day.